 SDR Viewing.
 I was a bit surprised when I saw Selena Gomez had teamed up with Steve Martin and Martin Short for the Hulu series Only Murders in the Building.
 Obviously Steve Martin and Martin Short are legendary comedic actors with already established chemistry over decades of working together, but a few episodes in and Selena Gomez is melding well with the dynamic septuagenarians.
 In cinema mode, the BenQ displays the residents of the NYC apartment building well.
 There's nice detail in the native 1080p resolution, actors' skin tones are accurate, and moments of color—such as the blood red of a gunshot wound ("murders" is in the title, so no spoiler there)—have a nice pop.
 Overall the presentation in SDR is very good.

+[Editor's Note: See the author's update below regarding the X1300i's rainbow artifacts.]
 The one main drawback with this BenQ is the rainbow effect.
 I'm not very susceptible to DLP rainbows, but I noticed them on the X1300i in multiple instances.
 My wife, who has taken to working out at home during the pandemic with the Les Mills streaming app, saw them constantly while doing her workouts.
 She also isn't terribly susceptible to them, but the moving exacerbates them.
 If rainbows don't bother you, then you'll have no issue.
 But if you find them distracting when you see them, as I do, be aware that the X1300i displays them more than some other gaming projectors I've seen.
 BenQ says the company is planning a firmware update for mid-to-late October that will address this by adjusting the speed of the color wheel, though its effect on the image remains to be seen.